 March - Einmánuður - Longbows and Longships

 March was gradually getting warmer and there was more sunlight during the day.
-I wanted to visit local historical Viking areas such as burial grounds, but there was point doing that yet as everything was still covered in snow.
-For the last months I had been checking the internet, but as there didn’t seem to be any Viking arrangements in Scandinavia or Europe at this time of year, I started looking towards visiting a major Viking attraction that I would have to travel a fair ways to see.
+I wanted to visit local historical Viking areas such as burial grounds, but there was no point doing that yet as everything was still covered in snow.
+For the last months I had been checking the internet, but there didn’t seem to be any Viking arrangements in Scandinavia or Europe at this time of year.

 I also started working on my archery technique.
 This was a skill that was vital to a Viking.
 Being able to use a bow and arrow was a necessity for Viking Age hunters.
 For them, it was more than simply standing in front of a target and trying to hit a bullseye, it was about hitting an animal in such a way that it would drop where it was hit and not run.
 No archer wanted to lose his arrow or his meal.